Ways to Support

 ~ Sales of the $10 Pheasant Stamp bring in more than $370,000 annually for the development, management, conservation, and maintenance of the wild pheasant population in the state, with an additional contribution to the stocking of put-and-take pheasants on Wisconsin’s public hunting grounds.
 A pheasant stamp is required to hunt pheasants in the state of Wisconsin.

 ~ Proceeds from the sale of the $7 Waterfowl Stamp are used for developing, managing, preserving, restoring, and maintaining wetland habitat in Wisconsin and Canada for waterfowl and other wetland-associated species.
 Wisconsin duck and goose hunters are required to purchase “stamp approval” through the Automated License Issuance System (ALIS) in order to have a valid license, but will not receive an actual stamp unless they request it.
 DNR Service Centers will have the stamps available for free to everyone with stamp approval.
 Anyone else interest in collecting the stamp may purchase one directly from the DNR.
 For information contact the DNR call center (888) WDNR-INFo, or the online service center http://dnr.wi.gov/org/caer/cs/Of course, you can always purchase hunting and fishing licenses without actually going hunting.

 *Join other wildlife support groups, such as the local chapters of Ducks Unlimited and Whitetails Unlimited, the Wisconsin Sharp-tailed Grouse Society, and The Audubon Society (there is a new club formed recently in the St. Croix River Area).

 *Vote for local, state, and federal candidates who support wildlife management, hunting, conservation, and environmental causes.

-Click here to go to the WI-DNR website to learn how Wisconsin spends the funding from hunting and fishing licenses.
+Click here to go to the WI-DNR website to learn about Wisconsin wildlife stamps.